Editorial note: On Sept. 25, 2019, the makers of the Juul e-cigarette announced digital, print and broadcast advertising would be suspended.

 While e-cigarettes and similar products were once marketed as a way to wean one's self off actual tobacco products, some vaping products have been shown to still contain nicotine and tobacco (more than they're supposed to in some cases) which makes it less of an aid and more of a bait and switch.
 What's more, it's been argued vaping flavor pods like mint, mango and the oddly ambiguous fruit, are designed to appeal to young people.

 Now, that's a pretty fact-filled couple of paragraphs for an opinion column, and that's because I've been keeping tabs on the issue since I began reporting on local efforts to keep vaping out of public spaces.
-Local folks who joined Wellmark's Healthy Hometown Initiative in this region began talking with government officials in Dickinson County in early on this year about updating tobacco policies in public parks and similar spaces.
-In fact, I wrote three major stories on the topic, but I think things are coming to a head, and you dear reader ought to know about it, especially if you've got kids who are vaping.
+Local folks who joined Wellmark's Healthy Hometown Initiative in this region began talking with government officials in Dickinson County early on this year about updating tobacco policies in public parks and similar spaces.
+In fact, I wrote three major stories on the topic, but I think things are coming to a head and you, dear reader, ought to know about it — especially if you have kids who are vaping.

 The Center for Disease Control said in a Sept.
 12 statement it's looking into around 380 cases of lung illnesses in 36 states — including Iowa — which seem to be related to e-cigarette use.
+Some health officials are theorizing the disease may be linked to the addition of vitamin E (which they say isn't meant to directly contact lung tissue) and THC (the stuff that does the heavy lifting for a marijuana high) to vaping pods.
 In Iowa alone, four cases of respiratory illness were recorded among young e-cigarette users as of this past August, according to the Associated Press.
 Last week, the FDA also said it's examining six deaths in six different states, some as close as Illinois and Minnesota, as part of the outbreak — again, their word, not mine.

 Folks, it's happening.